Piano Sonata No. 3 (Scriabin)

-The Piano Sonata No. 3 in F-sharp minor, Op.
+The Piano Sonata No. 3 in F♯ minor, Op.
 23, by Alexander Scriabin was composed between 1897 and 1898.
 The sonata consists of four movements, typically spanning 18 minutes in performance.

 Background

 Scriabin had been married to a young pianist, Vera Ivanovna Isaakovich, in August 1897.
 Having given the first performance of his Piano Concerto at Odessa, Scriabin and his wife went to Paris, where he started to work on the new sonata.
 Scriabin is said to have called the finished work "Gothic", evoking the impression of a ruined castle.
 Some years later however, he devised a different programme for this sonata entitled "States of the Soul":